Meet St. Joseph's School Council!

 To promote active citizenship by having an input into decision making concerning the future of the school

 The Roles and Responsibilities of the School Council:

 St Joseph's School Council meets at least each half term (with a senior leader) to discuss and sort out problems or to come up with great ideas or initiatives to make the school even better.
 These may include school lunches, behaviour, business plans or ideas for fundraising events.
 Members of the School Council will be responsible for carrying out ideas that they have agreed, such as planning charity events, meeting with Governors or putting forward views of other children in the School.

-Their role is ' looking after teachers and people in the school.'
+"Our role is looking after teachers and people in the school"